Royal Navy: Command, control and organisation

 The Sovereign is the Commander-in-chief of the British Armed Forces.
+(Note: Historically, members of the Royal Navy 'entered' service (rather than enlisted) and did not swear an oath of allegiance as the Navy's existence stems from the Sovereign's prerogative rather than an act of parliament.
+However, since the Armed Forces Act 2006, ratings have 'enlisted' in line with the other services and are required to take the oath or affirmation.
+Commissioned officers of the Royal Navy are still not required to take the oath or affirmation.)
 The titular head of the Royal Navy is the Lord High Admiral of the United Kingdom, a position which was held by Prince Philip, Duke of Edinburgh from 2011 until his death in 2021 and which remains in the reigning monarch's gift.
 The position had been held by Queen Elizabeth II from 1964 to 2011.
-The Prime Minister of the United Kingdom is de facto commander-in-chief of the armed forces, with the Secretary of State for Defence the minister permanently responsible.
+The prime minister of the United Kingdom is de facto commander-in-chief of the armed forces, with the Secretary of State for Defence the minister permanently responsible.
 The professional head of the Naval Service is the First Sea Lord and Chief of Naval Staff (1SL/CNS), a member of the Defence Council of the United Kingdom.
-The Defence Council delegates management of the Naval Service to the Admiralty Board, chaired by the Secretary of State for Defence, which directs the Navy Board, a sub-committee of the Admiralty Board comprising only naval officers and Ministry of Defence (MOD) civil servants.
+The Defence Council delegates management of the Naval Service to the Admiralty Board, chaired by the secretary of state for defence, which directs the Navy Board, a sub-committee of the Admiralty Board comprising only naval officers and Ministry of Defence (MOD) civil servants.
 These are all based in the Ministry of Defence Main Building in London, where the First Sea Lord & CNS is supported by the Naval Staff.